AkshatSharma555/Gym_management_system/README.md

 DAO (Data Access Objects): Handles database interactions for members, classes, payments, and more.
 UI (User Interface): Provides a graphical interface built using Java Swing for user interaction.
-📋 Database Schema
-Here’s a summary of the database tables used in the system:

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------
 🚀 How to Run the Project on Your System